 Dharma for Awakening Series

-- Bhagavad Gita for Awakening—The endless spiritual treasures of this essential scripture have been mined by saints, scholars, and devotees throughout the ages.
+The endless spiritual treasures of this essential scripture have been mined by saints, scholars, and devotees throughout the ages.
 Through a unique combination of exhaustive study and scholarship, and insight and wisdom gleaned from personal experience, Abbot George Burke’s commentary offers new gems that will enrich all true seekers.
+Read it now.

-- Upanishads for Awakening—Sanatana Dharma in its primal form is to be found in the Isha, Kena, Katha, Prashna, Mundaka, Mandukya, Taittiriya, Aitaryeya, Chandogya, Brihadaranyaka, and Svetashvatara Upanishads.
+Sanatana Dharma in its primal form is to be found in the Isha, Kena, Katha, Prashna, Mundaka, Mandukya, Taittiriya, Aitaryeya, Chandogya, Brihadaranyaka, and Svetashvatara Upanishads.
 These eleven texts (upanishad means “teaching”–literally “that which was heard when sitting near”) are attached to the Vedas, the ancient hymns of the Indian sages, and also knows as Vedanta, the End of the Vedas.
-The following texts provide useful commentaries on these important scriptures.
-By Abbot George Burke
+The following articles provide useful commentaries on these important scriptures.
+By Abbot George Burke.
+Read it now.

-- Dhammapada for Awakening—The Dhammapada is not a transcription of a single talk by Gautama the Buddha.
+The Dhammapada is not a transcription of a single talk by Gautama the Buddha.
 Rather, it is a collection of his words on the most important subjects for those seeking Nirvana.
 It was compiled only three months after his passing away by his enlightened disciples (arhats), who gave it the name Dhammapada, which means “Portions of the Dharma” or “The Way of Dharma.”
 The Dhammapada is a distillation of forty-five years of teaching.
 This commentary is the completion of a years-long project, and students of practical spiritual life will find it an invaluable aid to their practice.
-By Abbot George Burke
+By Abbot George Burke.
+Read it now.

-- Light on the Path for Awakening—In the last quarter of the nineteenth century, an Englishwoman named Mabel Collins was inspired to record teachings on the beginnings of the spiritual quest in a small book called Light On The Path.
+In the last quarter of the nineteenth century, an Englishwoman named Mabel Collins was inspired to record teachings on the beginnings of the spiritual quest in a small book called Light On The Path.
 She did not consider herself the author but only the transmitter.
 Therefore she insisted that the title page say: “Written down by M. C.” In the following commentary we will be carefully analyzing her inspired transcription, for those who would make the Great journey must know both the path and how to travel upon it.
-By Abbot George Burke
+By Abbot George Burke.
+Read it now.

 Writings on Sanatana Dharma and Study Aids

-- The Catechism of Enlightenment —Shankara outlines in a section titled “A Method Of Enlightening A Disciple” from the Upadeshasahasri–A Thousand Teachings–how the aspirants should receive the first instructions in the inquiry as to the nature of the Self.
+Shankara outlines in a section titled “A Method Of Enlightening A Disciple” from the Upadeshasahasri–A Thousand Teachings–how the aspirants should receive the first instructions in the inquiry as to the nature of the Self.
 It begins “We shall now explain a method of teaching the means to liberation for the benefit of those aspirants after liberation who are desirous and are possessed of faith.”
 The texts cited certainly need comment–as Shankara assumed those who used his text would do.
-This commentary by Abbot George Burke (Swami Nirmalananda Giri) provides that commentary.
+This commentary by Swami Nirmalananda Giri (Abbot George Burke) provides that commentary.